- Best Time to Go to Boracay

 Take note that some beaches may charge an entrance fee, exclusive of your boat rental fees.

 Boracay is famous for its beautiful sunsets, and the best way to see it is to ride a paraw sailboat.
 If you want a budget-friendly paraw sailing experience, schedule your island hopping in the morning.
 You can explore the different islands of Boracay and witness the beautiful sunset on a paraw sailing boat tour on your way back to White Beach!

 If you want to see Boracay from a bird’s eye view, then you can glide through a thrilling 70-meter zipline, superman-style!
 Going back to the platform is through a calmer cable car ride, where you can take more photos of Boracay from above.

-No trip to Boracay is ever complete without experiencing its hip nightlife and parties.
+No trip to Boracay is complete without experiencing its hip nightlife and parties.
 According to the new regulations, drinking and partying by the beach is no longer allowed.
 You can do it inside the establishments, though.
 But you can still join a pub crawl to drink in all the famous bars in Boracay.

 Boracay’s shopping areas, D’Mall and D’Talipapa, are teeming with shops selling souvenirs, beachwear, gear, snacks, and treats.
 D’Mall is an open-air mall in Station 2, at the center of White Beach.
 D’Talipapa, a 10-minute walk from D’Mall, has souvenir shops as well, but it’s more known as a seafood restaurant haven.
 You can buy the freshest catch in their wet market and have them cook it for you.

 There’s another thing you need here: an adventurous spirit!
 While walking along the beach, you’ll see various water sports available for you to experience.
 You can try banana boat riding, jet skiing, parasailing, paddleboarding, or helmet diving in Boracay!